top of page

 “Huh?”
 Cameron questioned with some attempt to play unwitting and dumb.

 “You see that little icon on your Twitter feed for ‘followers?’
 That, Cameron, is the encrypted section of your account.
-If you’ve projected an R-rated version of yourself on your public Twitter feed, what would there be in your protected section of Twitter?”
+If you’ve projected an R-rated version of yourself on your public Twitter feed, what would there be in your encrypted feed on Twitter?”

 Cameron became characteristically unhinged - the mannerism she would revert to that she knew Jeannine hated.
 Jeannine loathed butting heads with her.
 Arguing with Cameron was not winnable for Jeannine.